 In 2009, some onlookers said that there was a creature that resembled a young girl who would often be found on the beach doing tricks in the water.
 They kept seeing her for a number of days.
 It took a while for the news to spread and reach the general public and get the government involved.

 When the government did finally get involved, they issued a $1 million reward for anyone who could provide solid proof of the mermaid’s existence.
-Capturing the mermaid was not necessary and just a photo would suffice.
+Capturing the mermaid was not necessary, and just a photo would suffice.

 When the news was out, NBC got out to do some investigation of their own with a film crew at Kiryat.
 They filmed morning and night, above and below the waters hoping to get some kind of footage of the mermaid.
 Then late one night, the crew claimed to have seen a human figure dipping into the water.

 The research crew did their best to follow the mermaid and capture it on camera but it was to no avail.
-The mermaid disappeared and the crew was left without solid proof except for some findings and shots by bystanders of the mermaid dipping into the sea.
-All the footage by both the crew and the bystanders were transferred to the Center for Coastal Ocean Research in Los Angeles.
+The mermaid disappeared, and the crew was left without solid proof except for some findings and shots by bystanders of the mermaid dipping into the sea.
+All the footage by both the crew and the bystanders was transferred to the Center for Coastal Ocean Research in Los Angeles.

 Michael Shacht, the center’s director, examined the evidence and said that although it was impossible to clearly state that the figure in the footage is a mermaid, it still remained a high possibility.

-The $1 million reward still stands and tourists and locals are still on the lookout.
+The $1 million reward still stands, and tourists and locals are still on the lookout.

 2012, Zimbabwe Dam